RidaRidss/React-Native/README.md

                     20.  vscode-icons by Roberto Huertas

+#### 3. Code Settings

-            press window Ctrl + ',' , now change VS code settings for React-Native Code , paste below code in the setting file with in {} openend by shortcut key as above
+    presss Ctrl + ','  now change VS code settings for React-Native Code , paste below code in the setting file with in {} openend by shortcut key as above
                 {
                         "editor.tabSize": 2,
                         "workbench.iconTheme": "vscode-icons",